I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-retrievesubobject.md

 </p>

 ## -remarks
 <p>The Direct3D runtime considers the retrieved subparts to be appended to the Direct3D driver device object and expects  them to be destroyed along with the rest of the device when <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroydevice.md">DestroyDevice</a> is called.</p>

 <p>Subdevices are retrieved from the root device object independently.
 The DDI interface version is provided implicitly within the subdevice ID.</p>

-<p>This function is free-threaded.</p>

-<p>The Direct3D runtime considers the retrieved subparts to be appended to the Direct3D driver device object and expects  them to be destroyed along with the rest of the device when <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-destroydevice.md">DestroyDevice</a> is called.</p>

-<p>Subdevices are retrieved from the root device object independently.
-The DDI interface version is provided implicitly within the subdevice ID.</p>